hojoung97/Java-Project-Compiler/README.md

 ### Contents
 - src
-contains all the .h header and .cpp source files
+contains all the Java source files
-- interpreter
-the interpreter executable

 ### How to Run
-./interpreter *input binary file name (.smp)*
 - Input: a binary file (usually with .smp file extension) containing the byte code instructions
 - Output: currently, output is set to be printed to standard out